 Josef Chromy Wines

 Taste wines and enjoy a winery lunch at Josef Chromy cellar door and restaurant, which overlooks vineyards, old English gardens, and a picturesque lake just south of Launceston.
-Learn how traditional sparkling wine is made then work with the winemaking team to produce your own bottle of sparkling wine.
-Try fly fishing and learn the art of fly casting.
-Or take a scenic helicopter flight over the Tamar wine region before a guided wine tasting.
+Learn how traditional sparkling wine is made then work with the winemaking team to produce your own bottle.
+Try fly fishing and learn the art of fly casting, or just enjoy a leisurely lunch and wine tasting.

 Sirromet, Mount Cotton

 Sirromet’s state of the art facilities provide food and wine lovers with a variety of immersive experiences just a 30-minute drive from Brisbane.
-From tours of the fully operating winery to tastings at the buzzing cellar door; fine dining at the acclaimed Restaurant Lurleen’s to relaxed al fresco fare at the Tuscan Terrace, Sirromet is a destination in itself, set against breathtaking natural scenery overlooking Moreton Bay.
+From tours of the fully operating winery, tastings at the buzzing cellar door, or relaxed al fresco fare at the Tuscan Terrace, Sirromet is a destination in itself, set against breathtaking natural scenery overlooking Moreton Bay.
 Extend your visit with an overnight stay at onsite luxury glamping accommodation, Sanctuary by Sirromet.